Big changes To Google Adwords. How will it impact you?

 The Granite 5 digital marketing team would recommend that you set up your new enhanced ads as soon as possible to take advantage of the anticipated increase in click through rate; we believe that once ALL ads are enhanced any competitive advantage of being first will rapidly disappear.

-As discussed above the increase in click through rates and therefore volume of clicks on the paid ads mean that there will likely be less clicks on the organic search results; if you are not already running paid ads maybe now would the time to consider doing so.
+As discussed above the increase in click-through rates and therefore volume of clicks on the paid ads mean that there will likely be fewer clicks on the organic search results; if you are not already running paid ads maybe now would the time to consider doing so.